Sheinbaum reassures Mexico after US military movements spark concern

 The US government provided precise coordinates for where it was operating and Mexican authorities issued a statement saying the FAA advisory had no implications for Mexico.

-Then, images of a US military transport airplane on the tarmac at Toluca’s airport about 39 miles (63 kilometres) west of Mexico City began circulating on social media.
+Then, images of a US military transport airplane on the tarmac at Toluca’s airport about 63km west of Mexico City began circulating on social media.

-Sen. Clemente Castañeda, of the opposition Citizen Movement party, posted on social platform X asking for an explanation from the government, because Mexico’s senate is supposed to approve sending Mexican troops abroad or allowing foreign troops into Mexico.
+Senator Clemente Castaneda, of the opposition Citizen Movement party, posted on social platform X asking for an explanation from the government, because Mexico’s senate is supposed to approve sending Mexican troops abroad or allowing foreign troops into Mexico.

 Sheinbaum described it as a “logistical” operation that did not require senate approval.